Triune Mercy Center: Don’s Story

 SHARE, a non-profit agency serving low to moderate-income families with a wide range of services, secured a transitional housing placement for Don.
 Eventually, with assistance from Jubilee Realties, Don built and purchased a home where he continues to live today.

 “I was shocked that I could be a homeowner with all that I had been through prior to my mortgage being approved,” explains Don.
-Root and Rebound provided legal assistance and helped clear Don’s conviction record.
+Root and Rebound (now Time Served) provided legal assistance and helped clear Don’s conviction record.
 He received a pardon from the state of South Carolina along with full restoration of his rights.

 Life has come full circle for Don.
 Through FAVOR Upstate, Don is a certified peer support specialist and recovery coach.
 He dreams of returning to school and becoming a certified addictions counselor in the future.
 He is grateful for all that he has been given, and he wants to give back to others.
 He regularly attends meetings and frequently connects people with the Triune Mercy Center to support their recovery.
 Don has lost many friends to substance use disorder, motivating him to do all he can to show people recovery is attainable .